yous3fghazyv11/cpp-tutorials/README.md

 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## About this repo

+this repository is a supplement to my [YouTube tutorials](https://www.youtube.com/@yousefghazy) and it will contain all the tutorials in the YouTube videos in the `.org` format, along with the source code files.

 Each directory in this repo corresponds to a YouTube video and contains: